pommicket/ted/README.md

 Otherwise, you'll get a popup showing all possible completions.
 You can press tab to select a completion (or click on it), and press
 Ctrl+space/Ctrl+shift+space to cycle between suggestions.

+Hover over a variable or function and press Shift to see its type and documentation ("hover information").

 If these features aren't working properly and you don't know why, try running ted in a terminal (non-Windows) or a debugger (Windows) so you can see the stderr output from the server.